katherinewadge-berrospi/Animal_detection_camera/README.md

 # Animal Detection Camera

+## The Client

+Our client, Steve B, is a wildlife and conservation enthusiast who want an automated way of monitoring wildlife across the world.
+He wants to do this by adding an automated predictive softeware to animal trap cameras that will be left in rural areas to film any wildlife that passes by.
+This would reduce the manual workload of having to go throught the footage by hand.

 ## Business Requirements

-The client for this project, Steve B, wants a predictive system that can accurately detect animal species from images caught on his animal trap cameras.
+Steve B, wants a predictive system that can accurately detect animal species from images caught on his animal trap cameras.
 This project thus needs multiple business requires and research needs.

 - **Business requirement 1:**
   - Can the system highlight visual differences between species (e.g., average features, variability)?